-Resources
+8 Resources

-The resources used are consistent with the aims and objectives of the RSE policy, and the school's moral and values framework.
-As part of the curriculum, teachers can provide general information about sexual health issues, but will also advise pupils to seek advice from parents, the school nurse or medical practitioners.
+The resources used are consistent with the aims and objectives of the RSE policy, and the School's traditional moral framework.
+As part of the curriculum, teachers provide general information about sexual health issues, but will also encourage pupils to develop strong communication channels with parents, the School health nurses and medical practitioners.
 The pupils will also receive information about where, and from whom, they can receive confidential advice, treatment and support.
-Personal medical advice must not be given to individual pupils.
+Personal advice (including medical) is not to be given to individual pupils.